-How do I get, or increase, an overdraft?
+How do I get, or increase, an arranged overdraft?

 An overdraft limit is a borrowing facility which allows you to borrow money through your current account.